wudimeicom/template/README.md

 ## Donation

-if you want,feel free to donate very small amout money to me for helping this project,include future improvement,bug fixed.
+if you want,feel free to donate very small amout money to me for helping this project,include future improvement,bug fix.

 TIP:THIS PROJECT IS `FREE OF CHARGE` !
 DONATION IS `NOT REQUIRED`!